Alicia Witt: Film and television

 Witt appeared as the character Elaine Clayton in Cowgirls 'n Angels (2012), and in 2013, co-starred in the independent film Cold Turkey (opposite Peter Bogdanovich and Cheryl Hines); therein, she additionally performed an original musical piece over the end credits.
 Her dramatic performance in this film was critically acclaimed, with New York Magazines David Edelstein proclaiming her turn one of the top performances of 2013.
 She appeared in four Christmas films in 2013: the feature film Tyler Perry's A Madea Christmas, A Snow Globe Christmas for the Lifetime Channel and A Very Merry Mix-Up as an antique store owner, Alice Chapman for the Hallmark Channel and in 2014, the Hallmark Channel's Christmas at Cartwright's.
 Also in 2014, Witt appeared in a guest-starring role on the DirecTV series, Kingdom, which aired that October.

 In 2014, in the fifth season of the FX series Justified she played Wendy Crowe, the brightest member of a Floridian crime family that gets entangled in the show's events in Kentucky.
 In April 2016, Witt appeared in two episodes of The Walking Dead; the same month, it was announced that she would also be reprising her role as Gersten Hayward in the 2017 Twin Peaks series.
 Witt filmed a guest-starring role on season 12 of Supernatural as Lily Sunder, a former enemy of Castiel's.
+In 2016, Witt joined the cast of ABC's Nashville in a recurring capacity playing established country singer Autumn Chase.
+Witt performed several songs throughout season four.
 In 2019, she had a recurring role on the seventh season of Orange Is the New Black as Zelda.
+She also appeared opposite Rosamund Pike in the 2020 Netflix hit movie I Care A Lot.

 In 2022, Witt appeared in the crime thriller Alice.
-In 2024, Witt starred in Oz Perkins's horror film Longlegs, opposite Maika Monroe and Nicolas Cage.
+In 2024, Witt starred in Oz Perkins's smash hit horror film Longlegs, opposite Maika Monroe and Nicolas Cage; the movie became the most successful independent film of 2024, earning over $128M at the box office alone.
+Witt has 3 movies filmed and to be released in 2026, including Shiver, and The Big Kill, opposite Skeet Ulrich, Pete Holmes, and Natasha Leggero, from Live Nation Studios and Emmy winning The Daily Show head writer Daniel Radosh, and indie fly fishing drama My Mayfly, from first time director Paula Kay Hornick.